 Kringle is a buttery and sweet Danish pastry that melts in your mouth.
-It was brought over to Racine, Wisconsin by Danish immigrants in the 1800s.
-Since then, enjoying Kringle during the holidays became an amazing American tradition.
+Danish immigrants brought over the recipe to Racine, Wisconsin in the 1800s.
+Since then, enjoying Kringle during the holidays has become a tradition in the American Midwest.
 Racine, the most Danish city in America, houses the infamous O&H Bakery.

 We typically have leftovers from Christmas morning, and have saved those to eat for breakfast on New Years Day.
-However, this year I moved to the big city right after Christmas.
-It was too far away to travel back just for the Kringle (I thought about it), and it was sold out in all of the local grocery stores.
+However, this year I moved to Boston right after Christmas.
+It was too far away to travel back just for the Kringle.
+I did entertain the thought for a split second, though.
+Anyway, by the time I realized I needed the Kringle it was sold out in all of the local grocery stores.
 The only solution was to bake one myself.

 I thought that making my own Kringle was going to be a massive feat.
-Some recipes said that I had to prepare the dough over 3 days in order to properly incorporate the butter.
-But I didn’t have that kind of time.
+Some recipes said that I had to prepare the dough over the course of three days in order to properly incorporate the butter.
+I didn’t have that kind of time.
 I ended up stumbling upon this magical recipe, adapted from a family in Racine.
 It was incredibly simple to make, and it tasted exactly like I remembered.
-My heart (and stomach) were happy and full.
+My heart and stomach were very, very happy and full.

-I used strawberry jam from Trader Joe’s in this one, but you can use any type of jam or nut filling that you desire.
+I used strawberry jam from Trader Joe’s in this one, but you can use any type of jam or nut filling.
 I also realized at the last minute that I didn’t have any milk for the icing, so I substituted with 1/2 tablespoon sour cream and 1 tablespoon water.
 It was a little sour, but everything was A-okay.
 You can’t go wrong with this one.

 - 2 cups all-purpose flour